graphql-python/graphene/docs/execution/execute.rst

 =================

-For executing a query a schema, you can directly call the ``execute`` method on it.
+For executing a query against a schema, you can directly call the ``execute`` method on it.

 .. code:: python